-Pretrial Stipulation: While the facts of this matter are easily provable, respondent has cooperated with the State Bar by entering into this pretrial stipulation as to facts and conclusions of law, prior to hearing, thereby obviating the need for a hearing and saving State Bar resources.
+Pretrial Stipulation: While the facts of this matter are easily provable, respondent has cooperated with the State Bar by entering into this pretrial stipulation as to facts and conclusions of law, prior to the initial status conference, thereby obviating the need for a hearing and saving State Bar resources.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)